Poikilos/b3view/readme.md

   or `../textures` (where model would be in a parallel directory next to textures).
 * Set the animation loop range (the animation includes the end frame).
+* Use the `--count-meshes` option to count the number of meshes in the model file (such as for knowing how many copies of the Minetest texture to apply for each variant).
+* Use the `--verbose` option to see model metadata (**before** the model filename if a filename is part of the command) and various internal events.
+* Use the --help option to see additional features.

 ## Related Software